sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 Notes:
 -  Old users (existing users before feature was enabled) will not be influenced by this feature, only new users will have to set passwords according to the password hardening policies, or old user when changing to new password will be force to be according the new policies.
 -  Default password of the system will remained with default value even when the feature is enable.
 It will be secure password only when the user decide to change the password.
-####  1.8.4. <a name='Howthedaemonworksinternally:'></a>How the daemon works internally:
-In case the user decides to compile the feature, the password hardening daemon will be started and running always as a service.
-The process/daemon always running, but can be in sleep mode, the process is checking that the "enable" field in CONF_DB table PASSWH is "True", this value it was assign in the init flow by default, so only in case that the user change the field "enable" to "False" the process will be in sleep, waiting to be "awake" when the field will be change back to enable.

-Notes:
--  The service/process will be run from the host (not in a docker).
--  This approach can support reset of the system, because the daemon can automatically verify if he should be awake or not.

 ###  1.9. <a name='SAIAPI'></a>SAI API
 no changed.